microsoft/pxt-ev3/docs/bluetooth.md

 To make sure your browser is up to date, go to the '...' menu, click "Help" then "About".

-* MakeCode for EV3 **v1.2.8 or higher**.
-This feature is currently only available in the beta version of the editor at https://makecode.mindstorms.com/beta.
+Next you need to enable the experimental features (this may change in the future)

+* go to **chrome://flags/#enable-experimental-web-platform-features** and **enable**
+**Experimental Web Platform features**

 ## Machine Setup

 * pair your EV3 brick with your computer over Bluetooth.
 This is the usual pairing procedure.
-* go to [chrome://flags/#enable-experimental-web-platform-features](chrome://flags/#enable-experimental-web-platform-features) and **enable**
-**Experimental Web Platform features**

 ![A screenshot of the flags page in chrome](/static/bluetooth/experimental.png)

 ## Download over Bluetooth

 * go to the **beta** editor https://makecode.mindstorms.com/beta

+This feature is not yet released so make sure to use the beta editor.

 * click on **Download** to start a file download as usual
 * on the download dialog, you should see a **Bluetooth** button.
 Click on the **Bluetooth** button to enable the mode.